 Adiós, Sabata (1971)

-Yul Brynner stars in this action packed but shallow Spaghetti Western.
-USA R1 Sony/MGM DVD; from the Sabata Trilogy boxset.
+Yul Brynner stars in this action packed but shallow plotted Spaghetti Western from director Gianfranco Parolini.
+USA R1 Sony/MGM DVD

 The Film

-Set in the 1867 Mexican Revolution, the film opens with a competitive duel in a corral that obviously sees Sabata (Yul Brynner) walk out victorious.
-Here he is approached by a man who pays him to assassinate a Colonel Skimmel.
-On his way out, Sabata is approached by another man named Ballentine, who offers to assist him.
+Set in the 1867 Mexican Revolution, Sabata (Yul Brynner) is approached by a man who pays him to assassinate a Colonel Skimmel.
+On his way, Sabata is approached by another man named Ballentine, who offers to assist him.
 Sabata heads for the town where a remote Mexican outpost of the Austrian Empire is run by the patriotic Colonel Skimmel who is busily trying to repress a revolution.
-We then move to a small Mexican village where Escudo (Ignazio Spalla) and his comrades are tasked with meeting Sabata and stealing a shipment of gold of Skimmel's.
-Meeting Sabata in a saloon, the group hijack the gold convoy and try to get it south of the border, avoiding attacks from Austrian killers and the frequent attempts by Ballentine to steal the cart, but eventually find that they have been tricked and that there is no gold at all.
-The unruly group then head back to Skimmel's headquarters to find the real stash of gold.
+The revolutionary, Escudo (Ignazio Spalla) and his comrades are tasked with meeting Sabata and stealing a shipment of gold of Skimmel's to help cut off his forces.
+Meeting Sabata in a saloon, the group hijack the gold convoy and try to get it back to their territory, avoiding attacks from Austrian killers and frequent attempts by Ballentine to steal the cart for himself...

-Yul Brynner performs well in his only Spaghetti Western role despite being lumbered with some horrible one-liners; like Van Cleef in this first film, he remains calm and unphased throughout even when facing certain death.
-The rest of the cast give fine performances as well, and it is good to see some familiar faces from the first film.
+Yul Brynner performs reasonably well in his only Spaghetti Western role despite being lumbered with some horrible one-liners; like Van Cleef in this first film, he remains calm and unphased throughout even when facing certain death which does help to disguise his quite wooden acting.
+American actor Dean Reed who plays Ballentine was no stranger to the genre, having appeared in Dio li crea...
+Io li ammazzo!
+(1967) and gives a generally fine performance, while the rest of the cast contains a number of familiar faces, including the genre regular Ignazio Spalla who appeared in all three official Sabata films.

 Directed by anyone interesting?
-Gianfranco Parolini - Director of the other Sabata Trilogy films, and WW2 film Five into Hell (1969)
+Gianfranco Parolini - Director of the other Sabata Trilogy films, and the WW2 action film Five into Hell (1969)

-Any gore/violence?
+Any gore or violence ?
 Some blood, plently of Western-style violence.

 The DVD